Charities Rely On Celebrity Support And These 5 Celebrities Were Once Nurses!

 These three words have one thing in common: endless possibilities for healthcare charities.
 The public demand for cures to cancer, HIV/AIDS, and other lifelong diseases continues to rise.

-However, government and public funding is often unable to fully support this rising need.
+However, government and public funding are often unable to fully support this rising need.
 Without fundraising and donations from high profile celebrities, these nonprofit organizations are often not able to fully fund innovative research and initiatives.

 Celebrities not only support these medical charities, but they also support the nurses at the forefront of the healthcare profession.